RedAngel121/NytePack/README.md

 ### World:
 - [Deeper and Darker](https://www.curseforge.com/minecraft/mc-mods/deeperdarker):
-  - Not something I want personally, but how far outside the realm of the pack is it really?
 - [The Undergarden](https://www.curseforge.com/minecraft/mc-mods/the-undergarden):
-  - Not something I want personally, but how far outside the realm of the pack is it really?

 # Hard No:
 - Enhanced Celestials (harvest moon is the only befenit and doesnt provide enough to warrant including the mod)